Articles , Glossary

 What Is Negative Space in Design?

-Negative space in graphic design is often seen in logos, on illustrations, posters, and creative lettering where it becomes an active part of the visual presentation making key objects even more expressive.
-For example, in the blog illustration below we can see how the background element (moon) plays the role of contrasting negative space making the astronaut look more vivid and dynamic.
+Negative space in graphic design is often seen in logos, illustrations, posters, and creative lettering, where it becomes an active part of the visual presentation, making key objects even more expressive.

-In UI design for websites and mobile apps, negative space is a big factor of high usability and navigability of the interface.
-The negative space around the layout elements is also called macro space whereas the space between them and inside (for letters and stroke elements) is also called micro space.
+In UI design for websites and mobile apps, negative space is a significant factor in the interface’s usability and navigability.
+The negative space around the layout elements is also called macro space, whereas the space between them and inside (for letters and stroke elements) is also called micro space.

 What Is the Difference Between White Space and Negative Space?

 Short answer: no difference.
 These terms are fully interchangeable.
-Why is this phenomenon called in two different terms?
+Why are these phenomena called by two different terms?
 It’s easy to answer if you trace the origins.
-The term “white space” comes from print design since the times when pages were mostly white, so white space was everything around, between, and inside the letters or symbols as well as around illustrations.
+The term “white space” comes from print design, since pages were mostly white, so white space was everything around, between, and inside the letters or symbols, as well as around illustrations.
 Today, used in design, this term has nothing to do with white color: it’s all about empty space rather than color.
-The term “negative space” comes from photography: on a photo shot, they define positive space (objects attracting attention) and negative space (background).
+The term “negative space” comes from photography: in a photo shoot, they define positive space (objects attracting attention) and negative space (background).

 What is important to remember is that negative space in web design doesn’t have to be only white.
 You can use any color, texture, even pattern, or background image.